 According to the Spanish Nutrition Society, there are many foods that are rich in iron, but you have to know how to combine them in a balanced and diverse diet to maintain the levels that your body needs.
 In women, remember that iron is also lost during menstruation.

-Interestingly, your body absorbs iron through your small intestine and it’s always quicker on an empty stomach.
-However, there are certain foods that can prevent iron from being properly absorbed, so you need to be careful how you combine these.
+Interestingly, your body absorbs iron through your small intestine and the process is always quicker on an empty stomach.
+However, there are certain foods that can prevent iron from being properly absorbed, so you need to be careful how you combine them.

-The following are best kept separate from your iron-rich food intake:
+The following foods are best kept separate from your iron-rich food intake:

 - Soy milk